 Additional data compiled by AAA reveals that obstacles in the road led to approximately 200,000 crashes as well as around 39,000 injuries and 500 fatalities in the last four years.
 Approximately two-thirds of these motor vehicle accidents were the result of objects including Christmas trees coming off of vehicles while they were in motion.

-When Christmas trees result in crashes either by falling off of one vehicle and into the path of another or by falling off one vehicle and causing another vehicle to either brake or swerve to avoid colliding with the tree, the driver of the improperly secured tree can end up facing liability for the resulting damage.
-New York as well as most other states have laws that penalize drivers who fail to secure items transported by the vehicle from falling or shifting off of the vehicle.
+If a Christmas tree causes a collision, either by falling from one vehicle into the path of another or causing a second vehicle to brake or swerve to avoid a collision, the driver of the inadequately secured tree may be held liable for the resulting damage.
+New York, along with many other states, enforces laws that penalize drivers for not properly securing transported items, preventing them from falling or shifting off the vehicle.

 Only Transport Trees on Vehicles with Roof Racks